himmAllRight/himmAllRight-source/resources/templates/md/posts/website-transition-to-hugo.md

 ##### - Setup a Theme and started tweaking it

 With the hugo site generated, I wanted to get a theme going.
-After sampling a handfull of demo's from hugo's [theme page](https://gohugo.io/themes/), I decided on the [startbootstrap-clean-theme]().
+After sampling a handfull of demo's from hugo's [theme page](https://gohugo.io/themes/), I decided on the [startbootstrap-clean-theme](https://themes.gohugo.io/startbootstrap-clean-blog/).
 I've seen it used on other sites before, and I think is a common one on other site generators.
 However, it is a nice and simple there, that is white-background based like I wanted.
 Additionally, I love having header images for posts, and I can photo's I've taken to personalize the site a bit more.

 To get the them, I cloned it down from git:

 ```
-git clone ...
+git clone git@github.com:humboldtux/startbootstrap-clean-blog.git
 ```

 *Note: with this particular theme, there are an abundant amount of features, so it is a good idea to copy their example config.toml.
 This is one reason why I started with the theme right off the bat.*